 - List additional key words otherwise not captured in your resume, for example, Microsoft Word, Internet, Lotus 1-2-3, Time Management, Dependable, etc.

 - Use more than one page if necessary.

-You may want to create TWO resumes:
+You may want to create two separate resumes.

 - One for the computer to read – with a scannable format and detailed information.